Roomle Script Language Reference

 Parameters:

-• valueToCheck: the value that is being searched for in the list
+valueToCheck: the value that is being searched for in the listvalueN: any number of arguments that will form the list

 Returns

-• true if valueToCheck is equal to at least one of the other values, otherwise false
+trueif valueToCheck is equal to at least one of the other values, otherwisefalse

 Usage: